By Nick Stephenson (Part One of… Well, several).

 This is an incredibly important step – and something a lot of authors skip over (and it’s not scary – you don’t need 100% exact figures – just get the best you can from the data you have access to).

 And if you’re just starting out – don’t worry.
-You can collect all this stuff later, when you have the numbers (and just use the baseline figures I’ve given you in this email to get started with).
+You can collect all this data later, when you have the numbers (and just use the baseline figures I’ve given you in this lesson to get started with).

 So – we can work out a rough idea of how many clicks we need (and you can adjust up or down depending on your revenue goals) – but how do we get those clicks?
 And how do we make sure those clicks are actually doing something useful?

 That’s what we’re going to start covering in the next lesson.
-Over the course of the next few days, we’re going to look at:
+In the meantime, let’s recap: